 North Carolina, located in the Southeastern United States, is the 28th-largest and 9th-most populous state.
 It is bordered by Virginia, the Atlantic Ocean, South Carolina, Georgia, and Tennessee.
-Raleigh serves as the state's capital, while Charlotte is its most populous city, also recognized as a major banking center, second only to New York City.
-The Research Triangle, home to a significant research park, represents another key metropolitan area within the state.
-North Carolina, along with South Carolina, forms the Carolinas region on the East Coast.
-The state's population was recorded as 10,439,388 in the 2020 census.
+Raleigh is the capital, while Charlotte is the most populous and fastest-growing city, serving as a major banking center after New York City.
+The Charlotte metropolitan area is the state's largest.
+The Research Triangle, another significant metropolitan area, hosts Research Triangle Park, the largest research park in the U.S.

-On December 17, 1903, Orville and Wilbur Wright successfully piloted the world's first controlled, sustained flight of a powered, heavier-than-air aircraft at Kitty Hawk in North Carolina's Outer Banks.
+On December 17, 1903, Orville and Wilbur Wright achieved the world's first controlled, sustained flight of a powered, heavier-than-air aircraft at Kitty Hawk, North Carolina.

 By 1914, R. J. Reynolds Tobacco Company was selling 425 million packs of Camels a year.

-In 1926, the popular pickle brand Mount Olive Pickle Company was founded in Mount Olive.
+In 1926, Mount Olive Pickle Company was founded in Mount Olive, North Carolina.

-In 1954, Hurricane Hazel, a Category 4 storm, made landfall in North Carolina, becoming the strongest storm ever to hit the state.
+In 1954, Hurricane Hazel, a Category 4 storm, made landfall in North Carolina and was the strongest storm to ever hit the state.

 In 1959, Research Triangle Park was established as the largest research park in the United States.

-The Greensboro sit-ins in 1960 played a crucial role in the Civil Rights Movement to bring full equality to American blacks.
+The Greensboro sit-ins in 1960 played a crucial role in the Civil Rights Movement.

-On January 24, 1961, a B-52G crashed near Goldsboro after a fuel loss, dropping two nuclear bombs.
+On January 24, 1961, a B-52G crashed near Goldsboro, North Carolina, dropping two nuclear bombs without detonation.

-In 1968, James Taylor released the song "Carolina in My Mind", which has been called an unofficial anthem for North Carolina.
+In 1968, James Taylor's song "Carolina in My Mind" was released and has been called an unofficial anthem for the state.

-In 1973, Golden Corral, a popular North Carolina restaurant chain, was founded in Fayetteville.
+In 1973, Golden Corral restaurant chain was founded in Fayetteville, North Carolina.

 In 1974, the city of Greensboro hosted the NCAA Men's Basketball Final Four.

-Between 1980 and 2014, male life expectancy in North Carolina increased by an average of 6.9 years, while female life expectancy increased by 3.2 years.
+Between 1980 and 2014, male life expectancy in North Carolina increased by an average of 6.9 years, and female life expectancy increased by 3.2 years.

 In 1988, North Carolina gained its first professional sports franchise, the Charlotte Hornets of the National Basketball Association (NBA).

-In 1989, Cook Out, a popular fast-food chain, was founded in Greensboro and has begun expanding outside North Carolina.
+In 1989, Cook Out, a fast-food chain, was founded in Greensboro, North Carolina.

 In 1994, the city of Charlotte hosted the NCAA Men's Basketball Final Four.

-In 1995, the Carolina Panthers of the National Football League (NFL) began their first season in Charlotte.
+In 1995, the Carolina Panthers of the National Football League (NFL) became based in Charlotte.

-In 1996, Intersal, Inc. discovered the remains of a vessel likely to be the Queen Anne's Revenge, Blackbeard's flagship, which was later added to the U.S. National Register of Historic Places.
+In 1996, Intersal, Inc. discovered the remains of a vessel likely to be the Queen Anne's Revenge.

 In 1997, the Carolina Hurricanes of the National Hockey League (NHL) moved to Raleigh.